roma-glushko/hirsh/README.md

 📟 Resilient monitoring system that detects utility outages in unreliable environments (e.g. IoT, RaspberryPi, etc).

+Hirsh is designed and optimized for:

+- residency, robustness and self-healing
+- running in resource-constrained IoT-like unstable environments

+## Maturity

+The project is in MVP and alpha state.

+It's being actively tested using my RaspberryPi Zero 2W under the current unstable Ukrainian infrastructure conditions.

+## Setups

+- [Only Supported] Basic: The basic setup includes any IoT device or board computer that supports Linux-like OS and Python 3.9+.
+    The device is plugged into the main electricity circuit/outlet along with a router that provides network connection for the device.
+- UPS: TBU

+## Monitors

+In theory, you can track any utilities your home has (e.g. electricity, network, gas, water, etc.).
+However, in practice it's the easiest to track:

+- network connection [Only Supported]
+- electricity supply

 ## How does it work?

 TBU